varioustoxins/SNAPS/README.md

-# SNAPS (Simple NMR Assignments from Predicted Shifts)
+# Gary's SNAPS Test (Simple NMR Assignments from Predicted Shifts)

 ## What is it?
 SNAPS is a tool for using chemical shift predictions to help assign protein NMR spectra.
 SNAPS is currently under development, and has not been fully tested, so I can't currently make any promises about its accuracy (or functionality!).